Noction Flow Analyser Installation Guide

 For security purposes, we recommend that you change the default password to your account under Profile upon the first visit.

 We recommend you to limit NFA frontend access to specific IPs only.
-To do so, go to Management > IP Filtering.
+To do so, go to Management > Configuration Settings.

 NFA is a licensed product and requires users to obtain and register а license in the application.